Home Privacy Policy Feedback Link to us Site Map Forums

 In this example, the variable called LMax would now contain the maximum UnitPrice from the Order Details table where the OrderID is 10248.

-You can also use the DMax function in a query.
+You can also use the DMax function in a query in Microsoft Access.